London School Board: Work of the school board

 The original intention of the board was to provide a sufficient number of school places for the poorest children in London, which were originally estimated at little more than 100,000.
 The policy adopted by the LSB was to provide London with modern, high-quality schools, whilst compelling parents, by law, to educate their children.
 Although education would not be compulsory on a national level until 1880, the board passed a by-law in 1871 that compelled parents to have their children schooled between the ages of five and thirteen.

 The LSB was largely successful in their aims and often struggled to keep up with the demand for their services.
 For instance, by the end of the 1880s, the board was providing school places for more than 350,000 children.
 This growth was frequently attributed to the quality of school premises, which were often far superior to those of private or charity schools.

 The board was responsible for constructing over four hundred schools across London.
 An important figure in this process was Edward Robert Robson, the board's first chief architect.
 Robson was responsible for designing many of the school buildings erected by the board.
 The board's policy was to construct schools which would be attractive, and would serve to improve the general appearance of the districts in which they were constructed.
 Although school board architecture drew a considerable amount of criticism at the time, the schools were often sturdy and practical structures, and many schools constructed during this period are still in use.

 Abolition of the board

 Although the school boards had been largely successful in increasing the number of children attending school in Britain, they were perceived as bureaucratic and expensive.
-As a response to this, the boards were abolished by the Education Act of 1902, which replaced them with local education authorities.
+As a response to this, the boards were abolished by the Education Act 1902, which replaced them with local education authorities.

 In London, the London County Council had been created in 1889 to replace the Metropolitan Board of Works and in 1904 the responsibility for education in London was transferred to the LCC.
 The LSB held its final meeting on 28 April 1904, with the county council taking over on 1 May.
 The LCC itself was abolished in 1965, with education for the former School Board area passing to the Inner London Education Authority, a committee of the Greater London Council.
 The ILEA was abolished in 1990, with the inner London borough councils becoming education authorities.